The Order of BAI-LEY

 It is not a political project.

-It is a logical doctrine for building and sustaining civilisation under intelligent technology.
+It is a logical doctrine for building and sustaining civilisation under Machine Intelligence (MI) and Human Intelligence (HI).

 1. Precept 0.00